floooh/sokol/README.md

 implementing optional debug-inspection-UI headers on top of Dear ImGui:
     - sokol_gfx.h has a new function *sg_install_trace_hooks()*, this allows
-      you to install a callback function for each public sokol_gfx.h function (and a couple or error callbacks).
+      you to install a callback function for each public sokol_gfx.h function (and a couple of error callbacks).
 For more details, search for "TRACE HOOKS" in sokol_gfx.h
     - when creating sokol_gfx.h resources, you can now set a 'debug label' in the desc structure, this is ignored by sokol_gfx.h itself, but is